 My Favorite Cocktail Book Right Now: The NoMad Cocktail Book

-You’re not going to get the crazy speakeasy story like you do at PDT.
+At the NoMad you never got the crazy speakeasy vibe like you do at PDT.

-Or the crazy over the top molecular drinks from Aviary.
+Or the over the top molecular drinks from Aviary.

 Or the incredibly bespoke, intimate experience from Attaboy.

-So a couple months ago when I discovered that Leo Robitschek finally came out with a cocktail book?
+So when I discovered that Leo Robitschek finally came out with a cocktail book?

 I knew I had to have it.